LLNL/ppo_and_friends/README.md

 This implemenation of MAPPO comes from the suggestsions outlined in arXiv:2103.01955v2 and arXiv:2006.07869v4.

+### Caveats
-I've currently only tested cooperative environments, but I plan to soon test competitive and mixed environments as well.
+1. I've currently only tested cooperative environments, but I plan to soon test competitive and mixed environments as well.
+2. Our current implementation only supports flat observation spaces (Discrete and Box).

 # Tips And Tricks